-We have audited the accompanying consolidated balance sheets of Data I/O Corporation and subsidiaries (the Company) as of December 31, 2010 and 2009, and the related consolidated statements of operations, stockholders' equity and cash flows for each of the two years in the period ended December 31, 2010.
+We have audited the accompanying consolidated balance sheets of Data I/O Corporation and subsidiaries (the Company) as of December 31, 2011 and 2010, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity, and cash flows for each of the two years in the period ended December 31, 2011.
 Our audits of the basic consolidated financial statements included the consolidated financial statement schedule (Schedule II).
-These consolidated financial statements and consolidated financial statement schedule are the responsibility of the Company's management.
+These consolidated financial statements and consolidated financial statements chedule are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these consolidated financial statements and consolidated financial statement schedule based on our audits.